monsmau/vgsnpaware/README.md

 VG SNP-Aware is a custom reimplementation of the map command of VG.
-To run it, replace the mapping.cpp and map_main.cpp source files on the official project (https://github.com/vgteam/vg).
+To run it, replace the mapper.cpp/mapper.hpp and map_main.cpp/map_main.hpp source files on the official project (https://github.com/vgteam/vg).
+It is also important to include the base64.cpp and base64.h files on the original project.

 VG SNP-Aware aims to reduce the mapping time used by VG by approximating the alignment, considering only exact matches and using a depth-limited like search on the graph.
 VG SNP-Aware is able to significantly reduce the time of the alignment phase.